 The effect of varying the distribution of incidence by age was examined by simulating data with the incidence ratio (oldest:youngest) varying from 1 (the events being evenly distributed across all categories) to 5,000 (the events being strongly clustered towards the older ages).
 The effect of the degree of clustering was also examined by looking at the number of categories in which no events occurred (Figure 4) using the Dobson method with the ratio of the incidence in the oldest compared with youngest category being 500.
 When 100 events are expected amongst 19 categories the lowest two groups are not expected to have any events occurring in them.
 This happened in 43% of all simulations.
 Seven percent of the simulations had 4 categories with zeros – even when this happened the estimated confidence intervals were “accurate”.
 As the total number of events decreases the expected numbers of categories with zero events increases and therefore having a large number of zero categories does not automatically result in 95% CIs that do not reach the nominal coverage level (i.e. that are too liberal).
-The coverage in the confidence intervals decreases for infrequent simulations (either too few or too many categories with no events).
+In figure 4 the coverage appears to be lower when there are either a relatively high number of categories with zero events or a relatively low number of such categories.
+In fact these situations occur rarely (the numbers on the graph indicate the relative frequency) and therefore it is the rarity of the situation that is associated with a low coverage rather than the number of categories per se with no events in them.
 The smaller the total number of events expected the greater the occurrence of extreme simulations (for 10 events, 10% of simulations had “inaccurate” 95% CIs whereas <1% of simulations for 100 events had “inaccurate” 95% CIs).

 In Figures 1, 2 and 3 both Dobson and Tiwari provide either accurate or conservative 95% confidence intervals when the expected number of events is 5 or more.
 However in most situations the expected number of events is unknown and all that is known is the observed number of events.
-Using the simulated data Table 2 shows that 10 or more events are observed <0.1% of the time if the expected number of events is <3, 0.1% if the expected number is 3 and only 1.2% if the expected number is 4.
-This means that if 10 or more events are observed the expected number of events is extremely unlikely to be below 5.
-Therefore if the observed number of events is 10 or more the 95% confidence interval is very likely to be “accurate”.
+Using the simulated data Table 2 shows that 10 or more events are observed <0.1% of the time if the expected number of events is <3, 0.1% if the expected number is 3 and only 0.8% if the expected number is 4.
+This means that if 10 or more events are observed the expected number of events is unlikely to be below 5.
+Similarly if 8 or more events are observed then 6.4% of the time the expected number is less than 5, which is judged to be a relatively common occurrence.
+If 9 events are observed then 2.4% of the time the expected number of events is less than 5.
+The authors judge that it would be more cautious to insist that at least 10 events are observed, but clearly there could be situations were 9 events might be considered a more appropriate cut-off.
+Therefore, if the observed number of events is 10 or more the 95% confidence interval is very likely to be “accurate”.
 Figures 2b and 3b show that when the expected total number of events was 10 or more, the upper confidence limit was slightly more than twice the DSR and the lower confidence limit was slightly less than 50% of the DSR.
 The median width of the confidence interval for 10 expected events is identical to the median width for 10 observed events.
-Therefore if 10 events are observed the 95% confidence interval is very likely to be accurate with a precision of the upper 95% confidence limit being approximately four times the lower 95% confidence limit.
+Therefore if 10 events are observed the 95% confidence interval is very likely to be accurate .

 Real Data Analysis